splunk/splunk-sdk-csharp-pcl/README.md

 .NET 4.5, PCL (Windows 8.1, Windows Phone 8.1, iOS (via Xamarin.iOS), Android (via Xamarin.Android)

-*Note - Xamarin support is a work in progress

 ## Compatibility

 The Splunk SDK for C# version 2.0 is a rewrite of the existing SDK, and introduces completely new APIs.